Skip to content

 Read: Livestock Farming Business Ideas

 The major market in the world for essential oils is the United States, followed by Japan and Europe.
 In the United States, the major users of essential oils are soft drink companies.
 Japan accounts for 10 % of world demand.
-Generally, the United States perfume and flavoring industry dominate the Canadian market.
+Generally, the United States perfume and flavoring industry dominates the Canadian market.

 Here are the 7 Steps to Follow to Start a Lavender Farm